corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hot-cold-deployment.md

 - hot
 - cold
 - deployment
-title: Hot-cold high-availability deployment for Corda Enterprise
+title: Hot-cold high-availability deployment for Corda: Enterprise Edition
 weight: 3
 ---

-# Hot-cold high-availability deployment for Corda Enterprise
+# Hot-cold high-availability deployment for Corda: Enterprise Edition

 ## Overview

-This section describes hot-cold availability of Corda Enterprise nodes and their associated configuration setup.
+This section describes hot-cold availability of Corda: Enterprise Edition  nodes and their associated configuration setup.
 In such a set-up, there is one back-up instance that can be started if the primary instance stops.
 Each instance of Corda should be hosted on a separate server and represent the same entity in the Corda network.